 Government funding supports several key initiatives, including free primary education (introduced in 2002) and free day secondary education (since 2008), with a current capitation grant of Kshs 22,244 per learner.
 Public resources are also allocated to pre-primary education, colleges (including Technical and Vocational Education and Training—TVET, and Teacher Training Colleges—TTC), and public universities.
 According to the Kenya National Bureau of Statistics (2020), public investment in education and health services plays a critical role in reducing poverty and inequality, making these services central to the country’s broader social protection and development strategy.

-In-kind transfers: Health
+In-kind transfers: health

-The Constitution of Kenya (2010) introduced a devolved system of governance, including the devolution of health services, with 70 percent of health functions managed by county governments, while the national government retains responsibility for the remaining 30 percent.
+The Constitution of Kenya introduced a devolved system of governance, including the devolution of health services, with 70 per cent of health functions managed by county governments, while the national government retains responsibility for the remaining 30 per cent.
 The devolution of functions and funding began in 2013/14, when the National Treasury initiated direct transfers to county governments.
 Each county independently determines its health budget allocation based on local priorities and needs.
-Both national and county governments play a central role in health service provision, collectively owning more than 50 percent of health facilities across the country.
-However, despite this significant public sector involvement, government health expenditure averaged 1.9 percent of GDP between 2018/19 and 2022/23.
-In 2022/23, government spending on health declined further to 1.4 percent of GDP (Figure 2.3).
+Both national and county governments play a central role in health service provision, collectively owning more than 50 per cent of health facilities across the country.
+However, despite this significant public sector involvement, government health expenditure averaged 1.9 per cent of GDP between 2018/19 and 2022/23.
+In 2022/23, government spending on health declined further to 1.4 per cent of GDP (Figure 2.3).

 Kenya’s health system is financed through four primary sources: (i) government spending, (ii) out-of-pocket payments by households, (iii) donor funding, and (iv) private sector funding.
 These funds support both outpatient and inpatient services, among other health interventions, forming the backbone of service delivery across the public and private sectors.